-A 12 question online survey was sent out to gather insights about artist's current online selling process and current knowledge of NFTs.
+I conducted a 12-question online survey to gather insights about artists' current online selling process and knowledge of NFTs.
 The survey was sent to a sample of 15 artists across various mediums and experience levels.
-Some of the top findings were:
+Some of the top findings include:

-Artist want to feel connected and appreciated when it comes to selling thier artwork.
+Artists want to feel connected and appreciated when selling their artwork.

 Identifying Key Issues and User Insights

-Since selling art is a negative experience for most artist, creating an intuitive, simple easy to use navigation will be effective.
+Since selling art online can be a negative experience for many artists, an intuitive and simple navigation is crucial.

-Most artist are not knowledgeable about NFTs, so creating a built in follow along tutorial or learning game will help to understand the concept
+Most artists are not familiar with NFTs, so a built-in tutorial or learning game can help them understand the concept.

-Providing an array of different communication features for different comfort levels
+Providing a variety of communication features for users with different comfort levels is essential.

-Making sure this app is tailored for all kinds of art mediums to cater to a diverse range of artists.
+The app should be tailored for all kinds of art mediums to cater to a diverse range of artists.

-I had to analysis 3 sectors since there are no existing competitors who provided all the key features.
-I analyzed mentor apps, learning apps and nft apps to see what is really available for the user.
+Since there are no existing competitors that provide all the necessary key features, I analyzed mentor apps, learning apps, and NFT apps to assess what is currently available for users.

-NFT apps are limited to selling and/or creating NFT art.
-Adding a learning feature will help the user from using multiple apps.
+Current NFT apps primarily focus on selling or creating NFT art.
+Adding a learning feature can consolidate functionalities and enhance the user experience.